microsoft/LightGBM/python-package/README.rst

     python setup.py install

 Note: ``sudo`` (or administrator rights in Windows) may be needed to perform the command.

+Run ``python setup.py install --mpi`` to enable MPI support.
+For Windows users, compilation with MinGW-w64 is not supported and `CMake <https://cmake.org/>`_ (version 3.8 or higher) is strongly required in this case.
+MPI libraries are needed: details for installation can be found in `Installation Guide <https://github.com/Microsoft/LightGBM/blob/master/docs/Installation-Guide.rst#build-mpi-version>`__.

 Run ``python setup.py install --mingw`` if you want to use MinGW-w64 on Windows instead of Visual Studio. `CMake <https://cmake.org/>`_ and `MinGW-w64 <https://mingw-w64.org/>`_ should be installed first.